 Make sure nothing’s going off the rails by paying attention to overall email results via the “Email Performance” Datablock.

 If the data shows you’ve sent less emails, maybe you need to get another campaign out.
 If opens are down, it’s time to find a high performing subject line you can re-use for your next campaign.
 If clicks are off, maybe you need to take a look at the content (or the design) of your most recent messages.

-As an aside, the marketing and sales dashboards are set up as separate datacards, in case you only use one platform or the other.
-But, if you want to view both your marketing and sales stats, you can add all of the datablocks below to the same datacard or set up a separate datacard inside Databox to view just your sales stats.
-You can also change the order of the datablocks to suit your routine, eliminate ones you don’t need or even add new ones that show different metrics, time intervals or even important key performance indicators (KPIs) from other software you use.
+As an aside, the marketing and sales dashboards are set up as separate Datablocks, in case you only use one platform or the other.
+But, if you want to view both your marketing and sales stats together, you can add all of the Datablocks below to the same Databoard or set up a separate Databoard inside Databox to view just your sales stats.
+You can also change the order of the Datablocks to suit your routine, eliminate ones you don’t need or even add new ones that show different metrics, time intervals or even important key performance indicators (KPIs) from other software you use.

 A great sales team raises the bar every month, every quarter, every year.
 But, you can’t improve what you don’t measure.

 How many new contacts and companies are your salespeople pursuing?
 How many deals are created, scheduled to close or already closed?
 What’s your average sales cycle?
 And, of course, the most important question: how much new revenue have you booked?